 During this period, religious artwork became virtually extinct while direct European art trends didn’t exert as great a role on art in England as they previously did.

-Consequently, the predominant types of art forms during the Tudor period came to be architecture, portraiture, jewelry, metalwork and tapestries.
+Consequently, the predominant types of art forms during the Tudor period came to be architecture, portraiture, jewelry, metalwork, and tapestries.

-The same trend was reflected in other arts such as the portraiture during the Tudor period in which elaborate iconography was a regular part of the portraits of the nobility.
+The same trend was reflected in other arts such as portraiture during the Tudor period in which elaborate iconography was a regular part of the portraits of the nobility.

 Artists, both from England and from the Continent, were frequently commissioned by the Tudor court as well as by the English nobility to create portraits of them.

 The nature of the portraits as made in Tudor England varied greatly.
 Some of them were made as informal representations of the persons in question while other were highly formal depictions of Tudor monarchs.

-During the reign of Tudor monarch, Henry VIII, the art of embroidery underwent a significant revival.
+During the reign of the Tudor monarch, Henry VIII, the art of embroidery underwent a significant revival.
 This was primarily because of Henry’s extraordinary interest in tapestries.